xXKrypnotic/HazardNuker/.github/ISSUE_TEMPLATE/suggest-an-idea.md

 ---
 name: Suggest an idea
 about: Got any Ideas to improve Hazard Nuker?
+Or want to see a feature getting added?
 Type them here!
 title: Hazard Nuker [ENHANCEMENT]
 labels: enhancement
 assignees: ''